Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Step 3: Working Families Organization Inc. (501(c)(4)) → PACs

-After receiving nearly $10 million from dual Soros network channels ($5.15 million direct + $4.56 million through Tides), Working Families Organization Inc. (501(c)(4)) converts these funds into direct political power:
+After receiving nearly $10 million from dual network channels ($5.15 million direct + $4.56 million through Tides), Working Families Organization Inc. (501(c)(4)) converts these funds into direct political power:

 Working Families Organization Inc. (501(c)(4)) → PAC Distributions: